djeada/Lightpad/README.md

 <h1>Contributing </h1>
 All contributions are welcomed.

+## TODO

+- [ ] User prefrences should be saved in the home directory.
+- [ ] Full VIM compatibility.
+- [ ] Autocompletion.
+- [ ] Switch to QProcess for multiprocessing.
+- [ ] Allow for custom highlithing rules.

 <h1>License</h1>
 This project is licensed under  GNU GENERAL PUBLIC LICENSE - see the <a href='https://github.com/djeada/Lightpad/blob/master/LICENSE.txt'> LICENSE.txt </a> file for details.